xmikos/qspectrumanalyzer/README.rst

 You can choose which backend you want to use in *File* -> *Settings* (or *Application menu* -> *Preferences* on Mac OS X), default is ``soapy_power``.
-Sample rate, path to backend executable and additional backend parameters can be also manually specified there.
+Device, sample rate, bandwidth, LNB LO, path to backend executable and additional backend parameters can be also manually specified there.
 You can also set waterfall plot history size.
 Default is 100 lines, be aware that really large sweeps (with a lot of bins) would require a lot of system memory, so don't make this number too big.